matrix-construct/construct/README.md

 # charybdis

-Charybdis is a reference implementation of the IRCv3.1 server component.
+Charybdis is an IRCv3 server designed to be highly scalable.
+It implements IRCv3.1 and some parts of IRCv3.2.

 It is meant to be used with an IRCv3-capable services implementation such as [Atheme][atheme] or [Anope][anope].

    [atheme]: http://www.atheme.net/
    [anope]: http://www.anope.org/